katesroad/Microservices-React-Node/notes/section.02.md

 - Whenever you start designing a service or putting it together, it is worth thinking very critically about exactly what your services want to do.

+## The services and solutions for the blog app

 - The goal of post service

 | path    | method | body?          | goal                  |
 | ------- | ------ | -------------- | --------------------- |